-Dr Gautam Tawari is a UK fellowship trained and the Royal college of surgeons (UK) accredited Sports and ankle arthroscopy surgeon.
+Dr Gautam Tawari is a UK fellowship trained Orthopedic Doctor & Surgeon and the Royal college of surgeons (UK) accredited Sports and ankle arthroscopy surgeon.
 He uses modern surgical concepts for treatment of all kinds of sports ankle injuries.
-Ankle instability, ankle ligament tears, Achilles tendon injuries, arthroscopy assisted ankle fusion, management of osteochondral ankle injuries and arthroscopy assisted treatment of ankle fractures.
+Ankle instability, ankle ligament tears, Achilles tendon injuries, arthroscopy assisted ankle fusion, management of osteochondral ankle injuries and arthroscopy assisted treatment of ankle fractures / trauma.

 Ankle instability presents as repeated “giving way” of the outer (lateral) side of the ankle.
 It develops after repeated ankle sprains and the “giving way” occurs while activities on uneven grounds or sports.

 Previous multiple ankle sprains - not adequately healed or was not rehabilitated completely.

 The ankle requires, examination, X-rays to access weakening (or stretching) of the ligaments, resulting in instability.

 Physiotherapy – This involves various exercises to strengthen the ankle, improve balance and range of motion.

 Ankle Support – An ankle brace helps support the ankle and protects it from twisting.

 Medications – Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, may be prescribed to reduce pain and inflammation.